 CSB maintains up to date banking and accounting procedures and controls in line with international standards including,

-- A dedicated compliance officer overlooking and testing the banks internal procedures and controls
+- A dedicated compliance manager overlooking and testing the banks internal procedures and controls

 - Separation of duty through its three lines of defense model meaning no one staff member has the ability to process transactions against a clients account or open new accounts without a supervisor approval

 - Dual signing required against all the banks accounts meaning no one staff member has the ability draw funds from the bank.
 The shareholders of the bank have no signing authority at all meaning there is no possibility of a shareholder fraud being committed against the bank's funds